-L5 was placed on the Community Rolling Action Plan (CoRAP) due to concerns that it could be a PBT substance.
-In the view of the evaluating MSCA the substance is considered to screen as P/vP, and fulfil the B criteria of Annex XIII of the REACH Regulation.
-There is uncertainty for the "T" assessment resulting from the available sediment toxicity data.
+L4 was placed on the Community Rolling Action Plan (CoRAP) due to concerns that it could be a vPvB/PBT substance.
+In the view of the evaluating MSCA the substance is considered to screen as P/vP, and fulfil the B/vB of Annex XIII of the REACH Regulation.

-As the chemical is supplied in volumes exceeding 100 tonnes/year, and applications include those with a wide dispersive use, it is important to clarify the PBT concern by requiring you to provide a measured environmental half-life in sediment.
+As the chemical is supplied in volumes exceeding 100 tonnes/year, and applications include those with a wide dispersive use, it is important to clarify the vPvB/PBT concern by requiring you to provide a measured environmental degradation half-life in sediment.